 Viral, Bacterial And Parasitic Infections

-To the eternal consternation of dog owners everywhere, it is near impossible to prevent our fur kids from licking, sniffing, and eating things that they shouldn’t.
+To the eternal consternation of dog owners everywhere, it is near impossible to prevent our fur kids from licking, sniffing, and eating things they shouldn’t.
 Given that, a vast majority of dogs already have unwelcome guests living somewhere in their bodies.
-Vaccination, deworming, and ectoparasite treatment help your dog’s immune system fight off heavy infections that could endanger your dog’s life.
+Vaccination, deworming, and ectoparasite treatment help your dog’s immune system fight off heavy infections that could jeopardize your dog’s life.

-When viruses, bacteria and parasites replicate and overcome your dog’s defenses, they can attack walls of the alimentary canal in an attempt to enter the body.
+When viruses, bacteria, and parasites replicate and overcome your dog’s defenses, they can attack walls of the alimentary canal in an attempt to enter the body.
 In doing so, they cause ulcers, abscesses, necrosis, and sloughing off of the gut lining.
 Symptoms usually include bloody poop, weight loss, lethargy, inappetence, vomiting, and diarrhea.
 When you see more than one of these signs together, bring your dog to the vet immediately.
 It takes time for infections to show observable signs of disease, so when it does, you know it’s already serious.

-Your dog is at higher risk for infection if he has missed a vaccination or deworming session, if he frequently goes outside with no flea/tick prevention measures, if he has been exposed to infected animals or their waste.
+Your dog is at higher risk for infection if he has missed a vaccination or deworming session if he frequently goes outside with no flea/tick prevention measures if he has been exposed to infected animals or their waste.

 Neoplasms can be benign tumors or malignant cancers.
 Either way, these present problems for your dog.
 Benign growth can obstruct the lumen of the gut, making it difficult for food to pass through and stretching the intestinal walls taught.
 Cancerous growths not only cause blockage but also present the possibility of metastasis or spreading to other organs.

 Symptoms associated with neoplasm are often chronic in nature.
-If you notice your dog has been vomiting, experiencing diarrhea, and appears to be growing thinner over time, it may be a sign of neoplastic growth.
+If you notice your dog has been vomiting, experiencing diarrhea, and appears to be getting thinner over time, it may be a sign of neoplastic growth.